rohan09-raj/profile-service/README.md

 Open the cloned repository in your local IDE (IntelliJ IDEA / Eclipse).

 ### Step 5:
 Now that you have the code in your local.
-Next thing to do is: `Complete all the TODOs` present in the repository.
+Next thing to do is: `Complete all the TODOs` present in the repository except one i.e. `Paste your Chaincode here`.
+We will do this remaining part in `Step-15`.

 ### Step 6:
 Run the code locally using the following command: